Influenza supports for BC Public Service employees

 Worksite influenza clinics

-BC Public Service worksite clinics will, once again, offer administration of the influenza vaccine as part of the 2024 program.
-COVID vaccines will not be administered at worksite clinics.
-Those interested in receiving influenza and COVID vaccinations together are encouraged to register with the provincial Get Vaccinated system.
+BC Public Service worksite clinics offer administration of the influenza vaccine.
+Those interested in receiving the influenza vaccination, together with other vaccinations, are encouraged to register with the provincial Get Vaccinated system.

 Clinics are offered by request only.
 Your worksite must have a volunteer worksite contact register each program year to be considered to host a clinic.